 For example: If you install a 8.5 kW system, your rebate would be $5,185.

 To get the rebate, you must have:

 Once you've got all this, you can send in a copy of your receipts.
 Original invoices won't be returned.

 Rebates are issued directly to customers.
 Leased equipment isn't eligible for the rebate.

 When applying for the program you must have an electrical review done.

-Please complete the Renewables Information Check Sheet.
-Once it's complete, send it to firstname.lastname@example.org.
+Please complete the Renewables Information Check Sheet and send it to us.
+You can submit this once your application’s approved.
 You must include all required documents listed in the program guidelines.